How to Set Up a Reggio Emilia Playroom

 Enrich Your Child with a Reggio Emilia Model-Based Playroom

-You’ve enrolled your child at Bartram Academy.
+You have enrolled your child at Bartram Academy.
 Now, make another excellent choice for their future by giving them a private space that lets them continue their education at home.
-It’s possible when you create a playroom based on the Reggio Emilia model of learning – the same model we use at school in the classroom.
+Create a playroom based on the Reggio Emilia model of learning – the same model we use at school in the classroom.

 This unique educational philosophy focuses on child-directed learning in a community of their peers.
 This means that children have the chance to learn about what interests them most alongside friends in an enriching environment.
 You can simulate this environment at home by creating a space that offers colorful and compelling materials that make playing time learning time.